This will be the first survey exhibition in the United States featuring works by Bárbara Wagner and Benjamin de Burca.

 Working together for a decade, Bárbara Wagner (b.
 1980, Brasília, Brazil) and Benjamin de Burca (b.
 1975, Munich, Germany) produce films and video installations that feature protagonists engaged in cultural production.
 The duo typically collaborates with non-actors to make their films, from writing scripts to staging performances on camera.
 The resulting works are marked by economic conditions and social tensions present in the contexts in which they are filmed, giving urgency to new forms of self-representation through voice, movement, and drama.

-“Bárbara Wagner & Benjamin de Burca: Five Times Brazil” is curated by Margot Norton, Allen and Lola Goldring Curator, and Bernardo Mosqueira, ISLAA Curatorial Fellow, and is accompanied by a fully illustrated catalogue published by the New Museum.
+“Bárbara Wagner and Benjamin de Burca: Five Times Brazil” is curated by Margot Norton, Allen and Lola Goldring Curator, and Bernardo Mosqueira, ISLAA Curatorial Fellow, and is accompanied by a fully illustrated catalogue published by the New Museum.
 The catalogue includes a conversation between the artists and Margot Norton; and texts by Vivian Crockett, Bernardo Mosqueira, and Wendelien van Oldenborgh.